-Solution: Firstly, just make sure that none of the people who use your Wi-Fi are downloading heavy files, or binge watching a series of Netflix.
+Solution: Firstly, just make sure that none of the people who use your Wi-Fi is downloading heavy files, or binge-watching a series of Netflix.
 What you can also do is prioritize your network traffic.
 This can be done by going to your router’s settings to enable Quality of Service.

 Are you using a VPN?

-If you have been browsing the internet anonymously by using a VPN, then we ae sure that this is the reason behind your slow internet speed.
+If you have been browsing the internet anonymously by using a VPN, then we are sure that this is the reason behind your slow internet speed.
 All VPNs, regardless of what they promise, slow down internet speed at least to an extent.
-VPNs encrypt and decrypt data in real time, which slowed down processing as your internet requires more data.
+VPNs encrypt and decrypt data in real-time, which slowed down processing as your internet requires more data.

 Solution: either stop using the VPN or upgrade your internet package.

 Your PC’s or laptop’s Network Drivers may be corrupt

 The problem is not always with the router.
 Your device may be responsible for slow internet speed too.
 If all your other devices are working fine apart from your laptop or PC, then you should check the Network Drivers.
 If the network drivers of your device are corrupt, then they are the reason why you are getting slow internet speed in spite of being connected to a Wi-Fi router that may have no problems.